FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountconsumedquantity.md

 ## Description

-The quantity of Commitment Discount Units that represents either a *resource's* consumption or complete unuse of a *commitment discount* over a *row's* *charge period*.
+The quantity of Commitment Discount Units that represents the amount that was committed to by a *commitment discount* over the specified *charge period*.

 ## Content constraints